 ASSOCIATE IN ARTS DEGREE (0001) – SPECIAL EDUCATION PRE-MAJOR

-Students who plan to earn an Associate in Arts degree and then transfer to a four-year college or university to major in Special Education should follow the steps listed below.
-It is strongly recommended that you confer with a SWIC counselor prior to enrolling each semester and familiarize yourself with the specific requirements of the four-year institution where you plan to transfer.
+Students who plan to earn an Associate in Arts degree and then transfer to a four-year college or university majoring in Special Education should speak with a SWIC counselor.
+SWIC’s counselors are specially trained to help familiarize you with the specific requirements of the four-year institution where you plan to transfer.

-Fulfill the General Education and other institutional requirements for the Associate in Arts degree listed in the printed or online College Catalog.
+Degree seeking students are also expected to fulfill the General Education and other institutional requirements for the Associate in Arts degree listed in the Online College Catalog.
 General Education course preferences may vary by transfer institution.